corda/corda-docs/content/en/docs/cenm/1.3/zone-service.md

 ## Interaction with Angel Services

-Angel services regularly poll the network's Zone service for jobs.
-Zone service maintains its database and decides if a configuration update or lifecycle event is needed for Angel's underlying service and sends a response accordingly.
-If a Flag Day is triggered, Zone service sends the required step (initiate, start or cancel Flag Day) to the Angel service that manages the Network Map.
-Angel always reports back the status of the current action to Zone service.
+Angel Services regularly poll the network's Zone Service for jobs.

+The Zone Service maintains its database and decides if a configuration update or a lifecycle event is needed for the underlying Angel Service.
+If needed, it sends the relevant response.

+If a Flag Day is triggered, the Zone Service sends the required step (initiate, start, or cancel Flag Day) to the Angel Service that manages the Network Map.
+The Angel Service always reports the status of the current action back to the Zone Service.